garybentley/quollwriter/README.md

 3. No menu bar.
 I imagine Mac users may have a fit about this one, also certain Linux distributions (Ubuntu for example) expect an application to have a menu bar.
 I understand this but my own opinion is that menu bars need to die off from applications.
 Mobile apps don't use them and most modern browsers don't either.
-They are an information hiding anacronism that rely on memorization for their functionality.
-This prevent you using an application not facilitate it, don't believe me?
+They are an information hiding anacronism that rely on memorization for their functionality, they are hostile to feature discovery.
+They prevent you from using an application not facilitate it, don't believe me?
 Why do you think Microsoft invented the ribbon?

 4. Mouse triggers.
 Different platforms have different buttons that trigger different events.
 This is a complete break of the Java